 Visit the courthouse It's a short climb to the top of the tower, and you'll get a view of the whole town with the beautiful mountains in view!
 Go early and it won't be too crowded!

 Day trip to wine country and the Santa Ynez Valley.
-We did a bike tour with I Bike Santa Barbara that took us through Los Olives and Solvang!
-We did a 15 mile ride that included a picnic lunch and then 2 tastings.
+We did a bike tour with I Bike Santa Barbara that took us through Los Olivos and Solvang!
+We did a 15 mile ride that included a picnic lunch and two tastings.
 There are shorter distance options available as well!

 Also be sure to check the Santa Barbara Calendar of Events: Santa Barbara offers arts, music and cultural events!
 The California Wine Festival was going on during our stay so were able to attend the first event!
 The theme was Spanish Nights, with Spanish food, wine and Flamenco dancers!